contentful/contentful.rb/README.md

     client.content_types
     client.entry 'nyancat'

-You can pass query options:
+You can pass filter options to the query:

     client.entries('sys.id[ne]' => 'nyancat')

 The results are returned as Contentful::Resource objects.
-You can access the resource's properties via Ruby methods or access all properties at once as a hash:
+The properties of the resource can be accessed through Ruby methods.
+Alternatively the data can be accessed as Ruby Hash.

     content_type = client.content_type 'cat'
     content_type.description # "Meow."
     content_type.properties # { name: '...', description: '...' }

-System Properties behave in the same way.
-However they are stored in `@sys`:
+System Properties behave in the same way and can be accessed with the `#sys` method.

     content_type.id # => 'cat'
     entry.type # => 'Entry'
     asset.sys # { id: '...', type: '...' }

 Entry Fields usually don't have direct method accessors, since they are based on individual content types.
-You can access the fields via a hash called `@fields`:
+These fields can be accessed through the `#fields` method.

     entry = client.entry 'nyancat'
     entry.fields[:color] # rainbow